Why rent through us

 We strongly suggest you clean the property thoroughly and repair any damage caused throughout your tenancy before handing back the keys to avoid issues that may prolong this process.

-Most of the problems experienced by tenants, landlords and property managers can be overcome by prompt and honest communication.
+Most of the problems experienced by renters, residential rental providers and property managers can be overcome by prompt and honest communication.

-- it is the tenant’s major responsibility to keep the property clean and to meet their financial obligations;
+- it is the renter’s major responsibility to keep the property clean and to meet their financial obligations;

-- it is the landlord’s major responsibility to see the property is maintained and ensure the tenant has peaceful enjoyment
+- it is the RRP’s major responsibility to see the property is maintained and ensure the tenant has peaceful enjoyment

 - it is the Property Manager’s duty to oversee the process.